A correction was made to this review on Sept. 12, 2003.

-HBO’s Dust Bowl drama “Carnivale” is an absolute visual stunner with compelling freak-show characters -- but the series unfortunately takes a leisurely approach toward getting to a point.
+HBO’s Dust Bowl drama “Carnivale” is an absolute visual stunner with compelling freak-show characters — but the series unfortunately takes a leisurely approach toward getting to a point.
+Even after three episodes, it’s not clear what is the ultimate point of the show, which mixes the dark side of religion with carnival workers and the dirt-storm trail of poverty between Oklahoma and California fruit fields.
 Audiences may not be sure where this is going, but the filmmakers at least make the journey interesting.

 It’s a queer intersection that’s being created here.
 Taking pieces of science-fiction, “The Exorcist” and John Steinbeck, “Carnivale” appears to be telling linear stories about a fugitive, a traveling freak show and a clergyman.
 Much like Sci Fi’s equally creepy “Taken” and, to a lesser extent, “Twin Peaks,” the logic of the piece probably won’t be clear until the conclusion of the 12th and final episode — if then.

 “Carnivale” demands a viewer’s full-on attention, much like “Six Feet Under’s” early segs.
 Direction in the first two episodes (Rodrigo Garcia for part 1, Jeremy Podeswa on part 2) is such that viewers will want to look into the characters’ eyes to try to glean a sense of what’s real and what’s fiction; as much as the cinematography uses the vast expanse of the West as its canvas, this is a highly personal tale.